 Sunday, February 16, 2025

-Turkish Lamb Stew - A Chef Favorite
+Turkish Lamb Stew by Chef Michael R - A Definite Favorite

 This is a hearty and rich Turkish stew made with white beans and diced lamb or beef slowly cooked in a tomato sauce.
 It is packed with lots of flavors and is the ultimate comfort dish for cold winter nights.